theNewDynamic/coosbay-1/site/content/sitepages/contest-january-2019-comcast-win-weekend.md

 ## Eat to Your Hearts Content!

-You Will Receive a Meal Vouchers for Each of the Venues Listed Below in the Amount Specified. _Alcohol and gratuity not included.
+You Will Receive Meal Vouchers for Each of the Venues Listed Below in the Amount Specified. _Alcohol and gratuity not included.
 No cash value._

 * $75 Comp Card - The Mill Casino • Hotel & RV Park ([themillcasino.com](https://www.themillcasino.com/))
 * $50 - 7 Devils Brewing Co. ([7devilsbrewery.com](https://www.7devilsbrewery.com/ "https://www.7devilsbrewery.com/"))